nsk2021/PortfolioProjects/README.md

 - **Source**: [Dashboard.pdf](./Dashboard.pdf)
 - **Key Metrics**:
   - Orders by region and segment
-  - Profit trends over years
+  - Profit trends over the years
   - High-performing states and products
 - **Screenshot not embedded due to format**: Open the PDF in the repo to view visuals.